jacekobst1/howbigg/posts/oled-vs-led.md

 depending on their specific needs.

-The slim design of OLED displays makes them ideal for applications where weight and thickness matter.
+The slim design of OLED displays makes them ideal for applications where **weight and thickness matter**.
 Whether it's a sleek smartphone or a lightweight laptop, OLED technology allows manufacturers to create devices that are both aesthetically pleasing and easy to carry around.

-LED displays, however, come in various sizes, catering to different requirements.
+LED displays, however, come in **various sizes**, catering to different requirements.
 From compact monitors to large-scale commercial screens, LED technology offers an extensive amount of choices for consumers.
 This flexibility is especially beneficial.